mpatfield/homebridge-easy-mqtt/README.md

 - `id*` - A unique ID to identify this accessory.
 Changing this value will result in a new accessory.
 - `name*` - The display name for the accessory in HomeKit
 - `type*` - The type of accessory, currently Lightbulb, LockMechanism, Outlet, SecuritySystem, Switch, and Temperature Sensor are supported
+- `group` - Items sharing the same group name will be grouped together in the Home app UI
+    - ⚠️ Changing the group name will require you to reconfigure any HomeKit scenes/automations for those accessories
 - `manufacturer` - The accessory manufacturer which will display in HomeKit device details
 - `model` - The accessory model which will display in HomeKit device details
 - `serialNumber` - The accessory serial number which will display in HomeKit device details